 Sources: China National Bureau of Statistics; China Association of Automobile Manufacturers; China General Administration of Customs.
-Latest data are for October, except for trade data which is for November.
+Latest data are for October, except for electricity production which is September.
 Return to "What's New".

 The 'demand' side of the Chinese economy - both household & business - is recovering rather more gradually and continued to do so in October